 Yes, you can bring an empty glass bottle on a plane in either your hand luggage or in checked luggage.

-Can You Bring a Glass Perfume Bottle On a Plane?
+Can You Bring a Glass Perfume Bottle in a Carry On?

-Yes, you can.
+Yes, you can bring glass perfume in a carry on.
 It is allowed in hand luggage as long as it is less than or equal to 3.4oz/100ml if not in can be safely packed in check baggage.